Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 Indications and contraindications for stool culture

-The study of fecal masses is prescribed in certain cases when the doctor needs specific information about the patient's health status.
-Indications for the appointment of bacteriological examination of feces are:
+Stool examination is prescribed in certain cases when the doctor needs specific information about the patient’s health status.
+Indications for prescribing bacteriological examination of stool are:

-• the presence of digestive problems:, heartburn, nausea and, heaviness in the stomach:
+• presence of digestive problems: heartburn, nausea and heaviness in the stomach:

 • stomach ache;